 Oxbow hosts thousands of kids on educational field trips throughout the year.
 Primarily pre-school and elementary-aged students visit the farm for 75-minute hands-on farm tours facilitated by farmer and volunteer instructors.
 Kids learn about seeds, soil, compost, worms, and other basics of organic farming.

-Volunteer naturalists lead educational tours with 8-12 kids around our 1-acre Kids’ Farm in spring, summer, and fall.
+Volunteer naturalists lead educational tours with 8-12 kids around our 2-acre Kids’ Farm in spring, summer, and fall.
 When no tours are scheduled, volunteers assist the education team in a variety of farming tasks around the Kids’ Farm.
 Only an interest in food and farms is necessary.
 Volunteer commitment can range from one season to a full year depending on availability.

 Volunteering as a Kids’ Farm Naturalist is an opportunity to grow your skills as an educator and to learn about organic agriculture.
 We provide volunteers with extensive training in our unique educational philosophy.